 Remediation and restoration, oil spill response, biomimicry, biodiversity, dissemination of innovation, cognitive development, sustainable agriculture, industrial ecology, corporate sustainability

 Precision Agriculture is a farming practice which utilizes advance technologies to increase yields, reduce inputs, and better manage environmental impacts.
 The adoption of remote sensing technologies, such as multispectral sensors, and unmanned aerial vehicles (drones) are examples of how new technologies can be used to collect real-time data to quickly respond to crop needs.
 Sensors provide valuable data related to plant health, water quality, and soil moisture, which would otherwise not be available to the farmer without exhaustive ground truthing.
 We are currently working on the development of a high-value organic fertilizer.
-Our technology utilizes biology to facilitate the production of a rare, naturally-occuring nitrogen compound.
-This innovation helps to close the yield gap with conventional farming by providing giving organic famers an equivalent tool for direct injection of a high ammoniacal nitrogen fertilizer into their drip irrigation system.
+Our technology utilizes biology to facilitate the production of an organic nitrogen compound.
+This innovation helps to close the yield gap with conventional farming by providing organic famers an equivalent tool with the option for direct injection of a high ammoniacal fertilizer into their drip irrigation system.